rsnel/slip0039/README.md

   rearranged and copied around is reduced.

-* The output of the program is deterministic, so that the output can be reproduced on multiple machines and it is easy to see that he random data in the shares and in the second part of the digest share contains no information.
+* The output of the program is deterministic, so that the output can be reproduced on multiple machines and it is easy to see that the random data in the shares and in the second part of the digest share contains no information.

 * Sensitive data should be handled in constant time.